 Samson Young is a highly regarded composer and media artist based in Hong Kong.
 Holding a PhD in Music Composition from Princeton University, Young was also selected to represent Hong Kong at the 57th Venice Biennale in 2017 and is recently commissioned by the Solomon R. Guggenheim Museum, New York.
 He has held multiple solo exhibitions worldwide, including M+ Pavilion, West Kowloon Cultural District, Hong Kong; Manchester International Festival, Manchester; Goethe-Institute, Hong Kong and Hiroshima City Museum of Contemporary Art, Japan.
-Group exhibitions include 4A Centre for Contemporary Asian Art, Sydney; Center on Contemporary Art, Seattle; Arko Art Center, Seoul; Kunsthalle Winterthur, Switzerland; Asia Triennial Manchester; and others.
-Young is the member of multiple bands and has collaborated with orchestras worldwide.
+Group exhibitions include 4A Centre for Contemporary Asian Art, Sydney; Asia Triennial Manchester; amongst others.
 Furthermore, he has participated in multiple festivals, as well as been the recipient of several prizes, including the 2015 BMW Art Journey Award.
-Further awards include Artist of the Year (Hong Kong Arts Development Council, 2013), Prix Ars Electronica (2012), Bloomberg Emerging Artist Award.
+Further awards include Artist of the Year (Hong Kong Arts Development Council), Prix Ars Electronica, Bloomberg Emerging Artist Award.